Andrija987/machine_learning_projects/README.md

 Containe solved tasks for clasifliyn images into cats and dogs.

-Example of classifying book reviews
+Example of book recommendation algorithm

 Example of classifying SMS messages as spam or ham